vmware-serengeti/doc/wiki/Troubleshooting-Notes-for-Serengeti-M6.md

   - Roles in each node group should not be empty.
   -	Supported Hadoop roles can be listed using "distro list" command.
 Unsupported Hadoop roles should not appear in the cluster spec file.
   -	Users do not have to write all the required roles for one Hadoop cluster.
 The required roles will added into the cluster spec with default configuration.
-  -	The hadoop_namenode and hadoop_jobtracker are master roles, which must be in one node group.
-The total instance number must be 1 and only 1.
+  -	The hadoop_namenode and hadoop_jobtracker are master roles.
+The total instance number must be 1 and only 1 for the distros based on hadoop 1.x.
   -	Node group instance numbers must not be negative numbers.

 The CLI displays the following error message, when these rules are not followed